-Please keep in mind that only the Processor Architecture Manual (the document you are reading at the moment) is CPU specific, while all other parts of the online help are generic for all CPUs supported by Lauterbach.
-So if there are questions related to the CPU, the Processor Architecture Manual should be your first choice.
+Please note that only the Processor Architecture Manual (the document you are currently reading) is specific to the core architecture.
+All other parts of the online help are general and independent of any core architecture.
+Therefore, if you have questions related to the core architecture, the Processor Architecture Manual should be your primary reference.